jixxed/StationeersMods/doc/DEPENDENCIES-LOADORDER.md

 # Defining dependencies and mod loading order

-StationeersMods allows you to define dependencies and load order in the About.xml file.About It has the following formatting:
+StationeersMods allows you to define dependencies and load order in the About.xml file.
+It has the following formatting:
 ```
 <ModMetadata xmlns:xsd="http://www.w3.org/2001/XMLSchema" xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance">